A bibliophile and a technology enthusiast with a day job in the IT industry

 One of the perks from my IT career in the nineties was a chance to travel—primarily to the US and Europe, to visit business partners and customers.
 Imagine my shock when I saw that the ubiquitous newspaper was already on the downtrend.
 Even the hotel I stayed at did not provide what I thought was an essential start to the day.
 I recall being lost on a Sunday morning, walking down to one of the nearby newspaper vending machines, and using the requisite number of quarters to buy a newspaper.

 Cut to the present day in India, and the newspaper industry is still going strong, which is rather surprising since mobile internet usage is increasing.
-I quickly looked up circulation statistics to learn more about the demise of newspapers and found the chart featured below.
+I quickly looked up circulation statistics:

 So why is the newspaper thriving in this part of the world?